rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 The Catalyst 9800 is the new generation Wireless Controller by Cisco that you can deploy either On-Prem or Private/Public cloud.
 With this type of setup you have various features like telemetry, High Availability, programmability and more.

-In this section we will cover the basic setup of a Wireless controller and a 916X Access Point when deployed in Private Cloud Controller.
+In this section we will cover the basic setup of a Wireless Controller and a 916X Access Point when deployed in Private Cloud Controller, later we will  migrate the AP management to Meraki.

 ![](/images/9800-networkdiagram.png)

 ### Day 0 configuration

 Follow the instructions to easily setup the Wireless Controller.
-Note that the day0 configuration is used only for the first time in brand new installations or when controller configuration is reset to factory defaults.
-You can choose between GUI or CLI
+Note that the day0 configuration is used only for the first time in brand new installations or when Controller configuration is reset to factory defaults.
+For this exercise you can choose between Web UI or CLI procedures.

 **_Web UI Procedure_**

 1.Access the Day 0 Wizard via Out-Of-Band port.

-Open a browser and type **https://100.64.0.7** or click on the **C9800-CL** bookmark.
+In the remote desktop open a browser and type **https://100.64.0.7** or click on the **C9800-CL** bookmark.
 Use following credentials.

 **Username:** dcloud